RodrigoFigueroaM/CodeCampUnity3D/README.md

 ## Steps
 1. Click "Clone or Download" > "Download ZIP" to download the Unity Package
 	- Extract the contents of the ZIP
-	- Note when your extracted it.
+	- Note where your extracted it.
 You will be using this for later

 2. Create new project in Unity3D
 	- Launch Unity and click "NEW"